Perceived Social Influence on Vaccination Decisions: A COVID-19 Case Study: Results

-Next, we examine how the perceived danger of COVID-19 to varying social groups changes across vaccinated and unvaccinated participants.
+Lastly, we examine how the perceived danger of COVID-19 to varying social groups changes across vaccinated and unvaccinated participants.
 Specifically, we ask: ``How likely do you think members of each social group are to get severe COVID-19 or die from COVID-19?'' - capturing an indirect social influence rather than a direct influence.
 It is reasonable to assume that if one believes COVID-19 is dangerous to their family and close friends, they may be more likely to get vaccinated to protect them.
+In Table \ref{ols:danger}, we again show an ordinal logistic regression model, where the dependent variable is if the participant is vaccinated or not and a mix of demographic controls and perceived danger are independent variables.
+In Figure \ref{fig:danger_dists}, we show the distributions of perceived danger to varying social groups.

-We find similarly divided results between the two groups.
-As shown in Table \ref{tbl:qual_results}, we find that across all social groups vaccinated participants perceived COVID-19 as more dangerous to others than unvaccinated participants.
-While there are some variations across social groups (i.e. perceiving family as in more danger than close friends, etc.), those variations are not significantly different.
+Across all social groups, there were no significant differences in perceived danger between vaccinated and unvaccinated participants.
+While when examining the distributions independently (not controlling for other factors), we see some shifts of perceived danger between vaccinated and unvaccinated groups, particularly for family (visually can be seen in Figure \ref{fig:agree_dists}a), these differences do not robustly hold.
+On average, vaccinated participants perceived the danger of COVID-19 between `Somewhat unlikely' to `Neither likely nor unlikely' for all social groups (means ranging from $1.28$ to $2.90$).
+Similarly, unvaccinated participants perceived the danger of COVID-19 between `Somewhat unlikely' to `Neither likely nor unlikely' for all social groups except close friends (means ranging from $1.97$ to $2.42$).

-While to the best of our knowledge, perceived danger of COVID-19 to specific social groups has not been studied, our results align with more general findings in the literature.
+While to the best of our knowledge, perceived danger of COVID-19 to specific social groups has not been studied, our results are somewhat unexpected when compared with more general findings in the literature.
 Many factors have been shown to predict COVID-19 risk perceptions, such as personal experience with the virus and hearing about the virus from friends and family \cite{dryhurst2020risk}.
 Hearing about the virus through friends and family was shown to be the strongest predictor of perceived risk, where risk includes both risk of self and risk of others contracting the virus \cite{dryhurst2020risk}.
 Other non-social factors have also been shown to predict personal risk to COVID-19, including psychological factors and institutional trust \cite{dryhurst2020risk, yildirim2022factor}.
+However, many work related to risk perceptions, particularly studies later or post the COVID-19 pandemic, have focused on risk perceptions of the vaccine rather than the virus \cite{lazer2022covid}.
+Perhaps more importantly, it is likely that perceived danger of COVID-19 changed over time, decreasing throughout the pandemic.
+Our survey reflects views in mid-2021, over a year after the pandemic had started.